lyne-jy/used/README.md

 This is an exercise project to mimic Kijiji and Facebook Marketplace using React and ASP.NET.

+User must register and login to post ads.

 Live demo: http://45.77.167.49:3000

 API repo: https://github.com/lyne-jy/used-api